quarks-team/Projeto-Integrador-SPCGrafeno/README.md

 <p align="right">(<a href="#top">Scroll to top</a>)</p>

 ## Licença
-Este projeto está licenciado sob a licença MIT - veja o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project was created under the MIT license - look the file [LICENSE](LICENSE) for more details.